RayHightower/RayHightower.com/_posts/2015-11-11-jekyll-chicagoruby-hack-night.markdown

 Jekyll is a static HTML page generator.
 Jekyll includes tools that accelerate the blogging process, especially for people who know Ruby, because Jekyll is written Ruby.

+### Why Not CMS?

-So why not use a CMS like Wordpress?
+So why not use a content management system (CMS) like Wordpress?
 There's nothing wrong with Wordpress.
 But CMS-generated pages will always be served slower because of the calls to the database.
-But static HTML pages are just sitting on the storage device, ready to be propelled across the internet when requested.
+But static HTML pages are just sitting on the storage device, ready to be propelled across the internet as requested.

 Sometimes you want a CMS.
 Other times, you need the speed of statically generated pages.
 It all depends on the objective of the project.